Marriage & Couples Counselling Brisbane

 The cost of therapy far outweighs the emotional and financial cost of separation and divorce.

-Sessions offered are 50-60 or 75-90 minutes, however, 75-90 minutes is usually required for your initial session.
+Sessions offered are in person or online and up to 60, 90 or 120 minutes, however, 90 minutes is usually required for your initial session.

 The commitment to couples therapy is significant